 If you’re the type of person who would be happy snoozing on hardwood or resting on concrete, you’re probably already in the market for a firm mattress.
-But even if you don’t think you’re a firm-mattress person, it can be a nice option if you need a touch more support when you sleep — and we’ve done the work to make sure you’re not stuck with a firm mattress that’s about as comfortable as a flat boulder.
+But even if you don’t think you’re a firm-mattress person, one can be a nice option if you need a touch more support when you sleep — and we’ve done the work to help you find one that suits your preferences.

-Over the past four years, our writers and editors have been testing mattresses you can buy online, and here, we’ve pulled our reviews of the best firm mattresses we’ve tried.
+Over the past four years, our writers and editors have been testing mattresses you can buy online, and here, we’ve listed the best firm mattresses we’ve tried.
 Our reviews are based on at least a week’s worth of sleep by different types of sleepers, so if you’re a back sleeper who needs pressure relief, look for the Strategist editor who is too.
-And if you don’t see something you like here, don’t worry: We’ve reviewed nearly 30 mattresses here, and we’ve got this roundup of all-foam options.
+And if you don’t see something you like here, don’t worry: We’ve tested more than 30 mattresses total, and we’ve compiled our reviews of all-foam options and cooling mattresses as well.
 (Note that for ease of comparison, the prices given below are for queen-size mattresses, but all are available in different sizes.)

 Best all-around firm mattress

-Saatva’s classic hybrid mattress offers plenty of support and pressure relief, making it an attractive option for those who are comfortable in multiple sleep positions — like Strategist senior editor Simone Kitchens, a back and side sleeper who prefers “something very firm to counter a long day of slightly stooped sitting and sinking into my hips while standing.”
-This mattress is a hybrid, which means it features both steel springs and a layer of memory foam capped by a plush organic-cotton pillow top.
-And although you can get it in a range of firmness levels, Kitchens found the firmest was both the most supportive and the most comfortable: “The firmness of this mattress never created a sunken, stuck feeling, which I’ve found happening with memory foam.
+Saatva’s classic hybrid mattress offers plenty of support and pressure relief, making it an attractive option for those who are comfortable in multiple sleep positions — including Strategist senior editor Simone Kitchens, a back-to-side sleeper who prefers a mattress that supports her “generally sore” back.
+This hybrid mattress features both steel springs and a layer of memory foam, capped by a plush organic-cotton pillow top.
+It’s available in three different firmness levels, and Kitchens found that the firmest one was both the most supportive and the most comfortable: “The firmness of this mattress never created a sunken, stuck feeling, which I’ve found happening with memory foam.
 Instead, the supported feeling of this bed (which still manages to be pretty plush) kept my lower back from collapsing in, making my spine feel more aligned overall.”

 Best (less expensive) firm mattress